RICHMOND OUTDOORS COALITION

 Vision

-People who live, work and learn in and near Richmond spend more time outdoors, reaping the many benefits related to health and wellness, social justice, positive youth development and education
+People who live, work and learn in and near Richmond spend more time outdoors, receiving the many benefits related to health and wellness, social justice, positive youth development and education

 Mission